mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/13-continuous-integration.markdown

 category: page
 slug: continuous-integration
 sort-order: 0713
+meta: Continuous integration automatically rebuilds and deploys applications as developers commit code.
+Learn more on Full Stack Python.
 choice1url: /logging.html
 choice1icon: fa-align-left fa-inverse
 choice1text: How do I log events that happen in my app while it is running?